cytoscape/cytoscape-manual/README.md

 5. Double-check the manual at ReadTheDocs here: http://manual.cytoscape.org/en/latest/
 6. Create a new release with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.**

+### Troubleshooting ###

+If a problem with a new tagged release (and the corresponding ReadTheDocs build) is discovered, the release AND tag at GitHub have to both be removed and recreated in order to fix the ReadTheDocs build.
+1. Delete the relevant release via the github.com UI
+2. Deleted the corresponding tag from a command line: “git push –delete origin 3.x.x”
+3. Log into ReadTheDocs and manually start a new build of the corresponding version.

 ## Future Plan

 ... add info here ...